 Our Plan

-Our plan for a new, Next-Generation Small Animal Teaching & Research Hospital (NGSATRH) is boldly driven by eight priorities aimed at continuing our tradition of educational excellence, furthering our commitment to providing exemplary primary care, and enhancing our ability to contribute to the well-being of animals and human beings alike.
+Our plan for the Clinical Veterinary Teaching & Research Complex (CVTRC) is boldly driven by eight priorities aimed at continuing our tradition of educational excellence, furthering our commitment to providing exemplary patient care, and enhancing our ability to contribute to the well-being of animals and human beings alike.

 Give now and join us in enhancing educational opportunities in collaborative spaces designed to bring the brightest minds across Texas A&M University together for the betterment of animal and human medicine.

-Eight Priorities for a New, Next-Generation Small Animal Teaching & Research Hospital
+Eight Priorities for the Clinical Veterinary Teaching & Research Complex

 1. Provide Exemplary Primary Care Education for Professional Students